 ‘Customer Retention’ and ‘Customer Acquisition’ are two contradictory ideas that entrepreneurs face when deciding what is more significant.
 Let’s have a look why entrepreneurs should choose retaining a customer over acquiring a new customer.

-Acquiring of new customers means the requirement of a lot of efforts, resources, and expense.
+Acquiring new customers means a requirement of a lot of effort, resources, and expense.
 Against it, an existing customer will be more familiar with your product and services due to prior purchase and would show the willingness to purchase your services thereby enhancing the opportunity of making a sale.
 This cuts down the cost of advertising significantly.